 Adaptive radiotherapy for virally mediated head and neck cancer

-Brown, Elizabeth, Porceddu, Sandro, Owen, Rebecca, & Harden, Fiona (2013) Adaptive radiotherapy for virally mediated head and neck cancer.
-In AIR Annual Scientific Meeting for Medical Imaging and Radiation Therapy, March 2013, Hobart, TAS.
+Brown, Elizabeth, Porceddu, Sandro, Owen, Rebecca, & Harden, Fiona (2012) Adaptive radiotherapy for virally mediated head and neck cancer.
+In Australian and New Zealand Head and Neck Cancer Society Annual Scientific Meeting, 24-26 October 2012, Brisbane Convention and Exhibition Centre, Brisbane, QLD.
 (Unpublished)

-Purpose: Virally mediated head and neck cancers (VMHNC) often present with nodal involvement, and are generally considered radioresponsive, resulting in the need for plan adaptation during radiotherapy in a subset of patients.
-We sought to identify a high-risk group based on pre-treatment nodal size to be evaluated in a future prospective adaptive radiotherapy trial.
+Purpose: Virally mediated head and neck cancers (VMHNC) often present with nodal involvement, and are generally considered radioresponsive, resulting in the need for a re-planning CT during radiotherapy (RT) in a subset of patients.
+We sought to identify a high-risk group based on nodal size to be evaluated in a future prospective adaptive RT trial.

-Methodology: Between 2005-2010, 121 patients with virally-mediated, node positive nasopharyngeal or oropharyngeal cancers, receiving definitive radiotherapy were reviewed.
-Patients were analysed based on maximum size of the dominant node at diagnosis with a view to grouping them in varying risk categories for the need of re-planning.
+Methodology: Between 2005-2010, 121 patients with virally-mediated, node positive nasopharyngeal (EBV positive) or oropharyngeal (HPV positive) cancers, receiving curative intent RT were reviewed.
+Patients were analysed based on maximum size of the dominant node with a view to grouping them in varying risk categories for the need of re-planning.
 The frequency and timing of the re-planning scans were also evaluated.

-Conclusion: In this series, patients with VMHNC and nodal size > 46mm appear to be a high-risk group for the need of plan adaptation during a course of definitive radiotherapy.
-This finding will now be tested in a prospective adaptive radiotherapy study.
+Conclusion: In this series, patients with VMHNC and nodal size > 46mm appear to be a high-risk group for the need of re-planning during a course of definitive radiotherapy.
+This finding will now be tested in a prospective adaptive RT study.